Ricardo Alves (footballer, born 1993): Later career

 On 6 September 2018, Alves joined Russian Premier League club FC Orenburg.
 On 2 October 2020, his contract was terminated by mutual consent; he remained in the country nonetheless, moving to Football National League side PFC Krylia Sovetov Samara in February 2021.

 Alves agreed to an 18-month contract with FC Kairat on 13 July 2021.
 One year later, he left for the Persian Gulf Pro League with Tractor SC.
+He won the national championship in his third season with the latter; one of his three goals was scored in the decisive match, from a penalty kick to close a 4–0 away win over Shams Azar FC.

+Alves continued in the Iranian top division for 2025–26, with the 32-year-old joining Sepahan SC.
+The transfer sparked protests from Tractor, who claimed that he had a registered three-year contract with them.
+They subsequently filed a complaint with FIFA against both the club and the player; additionally, Alves took to the governing body to press charges against the Iranian Football League, citing lack of expedition in the handling of his case.

 International career

-Alves was part of the Portuguese squad at the 2013 FIFA U-20 World Cup held in Turkey, playing three matches in an eventual round-of-16 exit.
+Alves was part of the Portugal squad at the 2013 FIFA U-20 World Cup held in Turkey, playing three matches in an eventual round-of-16 exit.